-Covid induced volatility and trading levels fuelled record breaking revenues for the world’s largest investment banks last year but the surge is unlikely to be replicated in 2021 unless markets experience spikes of volatility similar to 2020’s, according to S&P Ratings research.
+Covid induced volatility and trading levels fuelled record breaking revenues for the world’s largest investment banks last year but the surge is unlikely to be replicated in 2021 unless markets experience spikes of volatility similar to 2020’s, according to a report ftom S&P Global Market Intelligence.

 The analysts noted that fixed income, currencies and commodities, or FICC, trading revenue, which was the main driver of overall revenue growth at these behemoths has already started to normalise from the all time growth levels booked in the first half of 2020.